 This is our TOP pick.
-Excellent electric shower by well-known TRITON company.
-Awesome price together with great reliability and capability.
-And for a very affordable price!
-The models range from 7.5kw up to 10.5kw to suit anyone’s needs.
+Excellent product by well-known TRITON electric shower manufacturer.
+Awesome price, yet great reliability.
+The models range from 7.5 kW up to 10.5 kilowatts to suit anyone’s needs (especially the limits of your circuit breakers).

-For maximum flexibility, this shower offers 5 water and electric cable entry points, so it will be much easier to match it to existing wiring and plumbing.
+For maximum flexibility, this shower offers 5 water and electric cable entry points, so it’s super easy to match it to the existing wiring and plumbing.

 When it comes to power settings, it has three of them: